 Which sections of the Mental Health Act are relevant to dementia?

-- The Mental Health Act and Guardianship
+- The Mental Health Act 1983

 - You are here: Which sections of the Mental Health Act are relevant to dementia?

-- Lasting powers of attorney, deputies and the Mental Health Act
+- Lasting powers of attorney and deputies

-- The Mental Health Act and Guardianship - other resources
+- The Mental Health Act 1983 - other resources

 The Mental Health Act 1983 and guardianship

 The Mental Health Act has over 100 parts, which are known as ‘sections’.
 Some of these sections allow people to be detained so they can be assessed or treated against their will.
 This is where the term ‘sectioned’ comes from.

 Some of these sections could be relevant to people with dementia and their carers.
 These are explained below.

 Section 2 – detention for assessment in hospital